cfech/spring-security/README.md

 ## 86 87 Security Filters and JWTs ##
 - sprinsecuritysec9/src/main/java/com/eazybytes/config/ProjectSecurityConfig.java
 ### Generating JWT ###
-- write filter to generate token
+- write a filter to generate the JWT
-- only want token generated on initial login
+- only want the JWT generated on initial login

 sprinsecuritysec9/src/main/java/com/eazybytes/filter/JWTTokenGeneratorFilter.java

-- filter will be added after the ```BasicAuthenticationFilter```
+- filter will be added after the ```BasicAuthenticationFilter```, so we can verify the user us valid and then create the token

 ```
 .addFilterAfter(new JWTTokenGeneratorFilter(), BasicAuthenticationFilter.class)